-You must submit all assignments and attend all assessments scheduled for your course.
 You should seek assistance early if you suffer illness or misadventure which affects your course progress.
 All applications for special consideration must be lodged online through myUNSW before the assessment event, not to course or school staff.
 For more detail, consult https://my.unsw.edu.au/student/atoz/SpecialConsideration.html.